CHI-CityTech/QuantumMusic/Proposal_Initial_Steps_2025.md

      - Direct creative and technical aspects of the project.
      - Ensure cohesion between music theory and computational approaches.

+## **3. Project Setup**

+In order to manage content, deliverables, and ensure that the project is moving forward, research team will need to claim access to different productivity resources.
+These are listed below.
+Each researcher should ensure that they are able to access each of these resources.
+Detailed instructions will be found once this proposal is accepted.

+### **3.1 Tools and Platforms**

+#### **3.1.1 [GitHub](https://github.com/) (Version Control and Project Management)**
+- **Purpose:** Centralize code development, project documentation, and version control.
+- **Action Required:**
+  - Each student must create a GitHub account if they don’t already have one.
+  - Students will be added to the project repository for collaboration.

+#### **3.1.2 [Zotero](https://www.zotero.org/) (Research Documentation and Citation Management)**
+- **Purpose:** Organize and cite research materials efficiently in a shared repository
+- **Action Required:**
+  - Each student must create a free [Zotero account](https://www.zotero.org/user/register/) and join the shared group library [**Quantum_AI_Music**](https://www.zotero.org/groups/5772697/quantum_ai_music) for the project.
+  - Students will be responsible for adding and tagging relevant resources.

+#### **3.1.3 Discord (Informal Communication)**
+- **Purpose:** Facilitate real-time collaboration and informal discussion.
+- **Action Required:**
+  - Determine whether to create a new Discord server for this project or integrate it into the BSP project server.
+  - Set up channels for topics such as:
+    - General Discussions
+    - Data Preparation
+    - Algorithm Development
+    - Quantum Computing Resources
+    - Documentation and Dissemination

+---

+### **3.2.
+Student Contributions**
+Each researcher will make different contributions to teh overall project.
+In order to appropriately assess this, it is important that each researcher provide information as requested in 3.2.1 below.

+#### **3.2.1 Background and Aspirations**
+- **Purpose:** Understand each student’s expertise and goals to align roles and tasks effectively.
+- **Action Required:**
+  - Students should submit a brief summary addressing:
+    - Their academic and technical background.
+    - Relevant skills or experiences (e.g., programming, music analysis, research).
+    - Aspirations for this project (e.g., skills they hope to develop, career interests).
+  - Summaries should be shared via email or a shared document repository.

+#### **3.2.2 Initial Research Tasks**
+- **Purpose:** Ensure all team members have a foundational understanding of the project context.
+- **Action Required:**
+  - Students will review introductory materials on:
+    - Quantum computing basics.
+    - Musical syntax and structure.
+    - Tools for symbolic music data (e.g., MIDI, MusicXML).

+---

+### **3.3 Additional Setup Activities**

+#### **3.3.1 Resource Access**
+- **Purpose:** Ensure students have access to necessary platforms and tools.
+- **Action Required:**
+  - Confirm access to quantum computing resources, such as IBM Quantum.
+  - Provide instructions for accessing project-specific tools and datasets.

+#### **3.3.2 Team Collaboration Infrastructure**
+- **Purpose:** Establish infrastructure for collaboration and task tracking.
+- **Action Required:**
+  - Set up a shared project folder (e.g., Google Drive or OneDrive) for non-code documents.
+  - Determine task management tools (e.g., GitHub Issues or a Trello board).

+#### **3.3.3 Orientation and Training**
+- **Purpose:** Equip students with the knowledge and tools they need to contribute effectively.
+- **Action Required:**
+  - Schedule an orientation meeting to outline the project goals and methodology.
+  - Provide optional training sessions or resources for GitHub, Zotero, and relevant programming languages or frameworks.

+---

+### **3.4.
+Communication Plan**

+- **Purpose:** Ensure clear and consistent communication across the team.
+- **Action Required:**
+  - Define the frequency and format of meetings (e.g., weekly check-ins on Zoom or Discord).
+  - Assign a note-taker for meetings to document key decisions and action items.
+  - Encourage asynchronous updates via GitHub or Discord for ongoing tasks.

+---

+### **3.5.
+Deliverables for Setup Phase**

+1. All students signed up for GitHub, Zotero, and Discord.
+2. Completed student summaries outlining background and aspirations.
+3. Shared project folder and repositories set up with initial access granted.
+4. Orientation meeting held with clear goals and timelines established.
+5. Initial research materials distributed and reviewed by students.

 ---

 ### **Potential Student Research Roles**